 There are several reasons to refer a student who appears to be struggling.
 Your referral may be the first opportunity for a student to connect with someone on campus to discuss a concern and seek structured intervention.
 The sooner we hear from you, the better able we are to assist a student.
-Reporting also create a "culture of care" such that students feel supported by the campus and community and better able to bounce back.
+Reporting also creates a "culture of care" such that students feel supported by the campus and community and are better able to bounce back.
 We also receive reports from all over campus, so when we connect your concern to other concerns, we can provide enhanced and holistic support.
-Lastly, some concerns are required to be reported - faculty and staff must report and instance or allegation of sexual misconduct.
+Lastly, some concerns are required to be reported - faculty and staff must report an instance or allegation of sexual misconduct.

 Have a question or need to consult before making a referral?
 Call the Office of the Dean of Students at 214-768-4564.

 Once we receive a submission, we usually begin immediately to connect with the student to address your submission.
 Sometimes, we may follow up with you to obtain more information or to discuss any interventions that have already taken place with the student.